pixrael/quality-wines/README.md

 ## Some of the used tecnologies
 Client:
-* State Management React Redux and React toolkit query
+* State Management React Redux and Redux toolkit query
 * UI component library Material UI
 * React router dom to manage the routing
 * To test used the library testing-library/react